 The Division has a strong interest in ensuring that consumers are treated fairly by the financial services industry.
 Many borrowers who refinance with a subprime loan have had past difficulties and seek to obtain funds in the hope of placing their financial matters in order.
 A subprime loan is often their only means to work toward reentering the financial mainstream.
 However, some borrowers who turn to the subprime lending markets are financially unsophisticated, or even desperate, and are less likely to comparison shop for the financing alternative which is best for their unique situation.
 Some borrowers have repeatedly refinanced their debts without improving, and in some cases having worsened their financial situation.

 This raises the question of the suitability of a subprime loan for certain consumers.
 Even if an institution is in compliance with each of the above consumer protection laws and regulations and it underwrites loans on a safe and sound basis, its policies could still be considered unfair and deceptive practices.
 Unconscionable acts or practices are prohibited by G.L. c.
 93A and the regulations of the Office of the Attorney General found at 904 CMR 3.00.
-One method of ensuring that consumers make informed choices in the credit transaction is the use of credit counselling.
-Credit counselling has been an effective means of preparing first-time homebuyers for the challenges of homeownership.
-First-time homebuyers who participate in pre-purchase counselling are also less likely to default on their loans than are buyers who have never had counselling.
-This type of credit counselling could also be appropriate for potential subprime borrowers.
-Therefore, the Division urges institutions engaging in subprime lending to consider referring borrowers to a credit counselling agency before accepting an application.
-As a result of such counselling, some borrowers may not refinance their loan.
-However, those consumers who do refinance their loans after having gone through credit counselling will be better informed and less likely to default and the institution will have performed an overall benefit.
+One method of ensuring that consumers make informed choices in the credit transaction is the use of credit counseling.
+Credit counseling has been an effective means of preparing first-time homebuyers for the challenges of homeownership.
+First-time homebuyers who participate in pre-purchase counseling are also less likely to default on their loans than are buyers who have never had counseling.
+This type of credit counseling could also be appropriate for potential subprime borrowers.
+Therefore, the Division urges institutions engaging in subprime lending to consider referring borrowers to a credit counseling agency before accepting an application.
+As a result of such counseling, some borrowers may not refinance their loan.
+However, those consumers who do refinance their loans after having gone through credit counseling will be better informed and less likely to default and the institution will have performed an overall benefit.

 The Division has zero tolerance for unsafe or unsound lending practices, violations of consumer protection laws and regulations, and discriminatory or unfair acts or practices.
 If your institution is engaged in subprime lending, the Division strongly recommends that you carefully review your underwriting policies to ensure that all risks have been identified and that there are adequate controls and limits to ensure sound lending practices and full compliance with consumer protection laws and regulations.
 In order to ensure that all policies are sound and fair, institutions are encouraged to consider self-testing or other internal controls.